aravind-sadharani/chandraveena/src/pages/intro.md

 published: true
 ---
 ## A Glimpse
-Here's a short passage featuring Maarga Sangeet(Dhrupad) on Chandraveena, accompanied by a Pakhawaj and Tanpura.
+Here is a short passage featuring Maarga Sangeet on Chandraveena, in Dhrupad style, accompanied by a Pakhawaj and Tanpura.

-<mark>Right up front, we should play a 2 minute clip featuring an intense passage, to kindle the listener's curiosity</mark>
+<div><you-tube videoid="ladiskWVFfY" starttime="590" endtime="1181"></you-tube></div><br>

-By no means does this clip fully represent and showcase the musical form of Maarga Sangeet.
-But it  provides a glimpse into the musical improvisations and expressive power that it makes possible.
-To better understand and appreciate Maarga Sangeet, let us begin by tracing its origins.
+By no means does this clip fully represent and showcase the tradition of Maarga Sangeet or the musical form of Dhrupad.
+But it provides a glimpse into the musical improvisations and expressive power that is possible.
+To better understand and appreciate Maarga Sangeet, and specifically Dhrupad, let us begin by tracing the origins of Indian Classical music.

 ## Introduction
 >Maarga Sangeet is a tradition of Indian Classical music, a way of life where music becomes the artist's medium of communication.

 From early Vedic periods, music has been recognised as a powerful means of expressing and stimulating emotions.
 As humans, we intrinsically respond to music and rhythm, regardless of the form and genre of music.
-Scientific research has shown that even plants and animals respond to music.<mark>We need a citation for this claim</mark>.
-The first significant step in the development of Indian Classical music happened with the Sama Veda.
-Taking the ritualistic, introspective and philosophical chants from the Rig Veda, Sama Veda added an element of singing to Vedic recitation.
+Scientific research has shown that even plants and animals respond to music [^1].
+The first significant step in the development of Indian Classical music happened with the Saama Veda.
+Taking the ritualistic, introspective and philosophical chants from the Rig Veda, Saama Veda added an element of singing to Vedic recitation.
+Listen to this chant from Rig Veda.

-<mark>Rig Veda Chant... youtube link
-Sama Veda Chant.. youtube link</mark>

-<mark>comment after Rig Veda video</mark>
+[^1]: Scientists have studied the effects of music on non-human subjects including animals such as cats or monkeys, and even plants.
+The studies have found that music does have an impact on the health and well-being of the non-human subjects.
+For example, see [1](https://scialert.net/fulltext/?doi=ajps.2007.369.373), [2](https://www.researchgate.net/publication/291086163_Effect_of_Music_on_Plants_-_An_Overview) and [3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3677178/pdf/ars206.pdf) for music's effect on plants and [4](https://www.nature.com/articles/laban.162), [5](https://www.appliedanimalbehaviour.com/article/S0168-1591(15)00060-X/abstract) and [6](http://rsbl.royalsocietypublishing.org/content/6/1/30.short) for music's effect on animals.

+<div><you-tube videoid="G0QRzBzmwio" starttime="20" endtime="59"></you-tube></div><br>

-Note : As part of Rig Veda chanting, there already existed a very important concept of intonations.
+Rig Veda chants already incorporated the concept of intonations.
 The intonations are called Svarita (neutral drone), Udaatta (higher note) and Anudaatta (lower note).
-As you can hear from the example above, its not a monotone chant, but there are accents to syllables which create a 3 note chant, called Gaathik chant.
-These 3 intonations form the foundation for Dhrupad style of Maarga Sangeet, and is fundamental to this musical form even today.
+As you can hear from the example above, it is not a monotone chant, but there are accents to syllables which create a three note chant, called Gaathik chant.
+These three intonations form the foundation for the Dhrupad style of Maarga Sangeet, and are fundamental to the musical form even today.
+Now, listen to this chant from Saama Veda.

-<mark>comment after Sama Veda video</mark>
+<div><you-tube videoid="j1ODd0UB6bY" endtime="50"></you-tube></div><br>

-Note : As you can see in the above example, the number of notes has expanded beyond the Rig Veda chanting.
-There's already an early example of some characteristics like Meend (Glides), Gamakam (Note oscillation), Hrasva (short note) and Deergha (long note) which continue to be an integral part of Indian Classical Music.
+As you can see, in Saama Veda singing, the number of notes has expanded beyond Rig Veda chants.
+If you are familiar with Indian Classical music, you may notice early examples of musical characteristics like Meend (glides), Gamakam (note oscillation), Hrasva (short note) and Deergha (long note) which continue to be an integral part of Indian Classical Music today.

-Notice how even this small step of adding musical notes and phrases, already makes a big difference in the feeling evoked by Sama Veda singing, as compared to Rig Veda chants.

-Over time, musical rules and principles evolved to take their own form and identity separate from Sama Veda, and came to be classified as an Upaveda (a subsidiary Vedic text) called the Gandharva Veda.
+Notice how even this small step of adding musical notes and phrases, already makes a big difference in the feeling evoked by Saama Veda singing, as compared to Rig Veda chants.
+Over time, musical rules and principles evolved to take their own form and identity separate from Saama Veda, and came to be classified as an Upaveda (a subsidiary Vedic text) called the Gandharva Veda.
 From Gandharva Veda came the methods, structure and grammar to learn, practise and perform music - the first seeds of Indian Classical Music.

 Despite its ancient origins, Indian Classical music has continuously evolved over millennia and remains very much contemporary and relevant today, for any artist who aspires to learn and walk the path of Maarga Sangeet.